Important information - the value of investments and the income from them, can go down as well as up, so you may get back less than you invest.

 Share price growth is just one part of the story, however.
 Asia is also a rich source of dividends, meaning it holds plenty of appeal for investors seeking high income ISAs or pensions.

 This is a little counterintuitive.
 Asia is typically viewed as a growth market, filled with emerging economies and young companies.
-However, it boasts a far bigger dividend yield than the US, and the number of businesses that generate income is high, with half yielding 3% or more.2
+However, it is increasingly attractive to income seekers who want to diversify away from the UK and Europe.
+Southeast Asia, which includes countries like Singapore and Indonesia, boasts a particularly high dividend yield.

 Why now?

-It also has a large, youthful workforce.
-Asia is home to around 60% of the global population3 and has a median age of 32, compared to Europe’s average age of 42.5.4
+It also has a large and, youthful workforce.
+Asia is home to around 60% of the global population and has a median age of 32, compared to Europe’s average age of 42.5.

-Despite its structural advantages, however, Asia has lagged its international rivals until this year.
+Despite its structural advantages, however, Asia has lagged its international rivals until recently.
 What has changed?

 Crucially, the US has stumbled.
-Investors are increasingly nervous about America’s erratic trade policies, its high level of debt, and the valuations attached to its biggest tech stocks.
-As such, they have started looking further afield for investment opportunities - and Asian equities are going cheap.
+Investors are increasingly nervous about America’s erratic trade and military policies, its high level of debt, and the valuations attached to its biggest tech stocks.
+As such, they have started looking further afield for investment opportunities - and many Asian equities look cheap by comparison.

 It is not all about America, however.
 Portfolio managers argue that Asia, which boasts around 20,000 listed companies, is becoming more attractive in its own right - not least because there is a growing focus on shareholder returns.

-South Korea, for example - dominated by family-controlled conglomerates known as ‘chaebol’ - changed its commercial code this year to improve shareholder rights.
+South Korea, for example - which is dominated by family-controlled conglomerates known as ‘chaebol’ - changed its commercial code last year to improve shareholder rights.
 The country follows in the footsteps of Japan, which has been overhauling corporate governance rules for several years.

-Shareholders are reaping the rewards, with companies returning cash via dividends.
-Buybacks are also becoming more prevalent, according to Doug Ledingham, lead manager of Stewart Investors Asia Pacific Leaders
+Shareholders are reaping the rewards, with companies returning more cash via dividends.

 How do I invest?

 There are important risks to be aware of.
-Asia contains lots of emerging markets, and these are considered riskier than developed markets.
-Volatile exchange rates, low liquidity, corporate governance scandals and economic shocks can all cause problems for investors.
-This year, the entire region is also navigating tariffs imposed by the US.
+Asia contains lots of emerging markets, which are considered riskier than developed markets.
+Energy stocks volatile exchange rates, low liquidity, corporate governance scandals and economic shocks can all cause problems for investors.

 If you are comfortable with these risks, however, there are various ways to invest in Asia - and the following funds featured on Fidelity’s Select 50 are a good starting point.